 Sustainable, responsible and impact investing (SRI) is a relatively new discipline that speaks to investors’ need to balance financial performance with core values.
 As an investment strategy, SRI considers environmental, social and corporate governance (ESG) criteria to generate sustained growth while maintaining a positive social impact.

 The Growing Socially Responsible Investing Market

-Examples of ESG criteria used by sustainable investors, as defined by the Forum for Sustainable and Responsible Investment, is outlined in the chart below:
+ESG criteria, as defined by MSCI, is outlined in the chart below:

 According to the U.S. SIF Foundation, SRI investments totaled $8.72 trillion or more by year-end 2015.
 That represents more than 20% of capital under professional management in the United States.
 SRI investing grew 33% between 2014 and 2016, with political spending and lobbying accounting for the largest share.

 The following chart outlines the leading environmental and social responsibility proposals between 2014 and 2016:

 Motivations for SRI Investing

 SRI investing has many names, including “ethical investing,” “green investing” and “responsible investing.”
 Just as the names differ, so too do the motivations and strategies for entering this line of investing.

 As the ESG chart illustrates, there are several motivations behind sustainable, responsible and impacting investing.
 The chief motivation is aligning one’s core values and goals with the financial performance of their portfolio.
 This strategy assumes that wealth creation and social good are not mutually exclusive but can be achieved in lockstep with one another.